► Mercedes’ second EV

 However, response is a little jumpier off the mark.
 The EQA pulls like an EV for better or worse, and although there’s not a huge amount of power here – 187bhp and 277lb ft of torque – the Mercedes makes it count up to 30mph.
 The first few centimetres of the throttle have all the progression of a light switch, and it can expose a ride that’s clearly tuned for comfort.

 Get past the EQA’s jerky beginnings, and the ride is well refined.
-It’s a comfortable machine, complete with a cosseting ride.
+It’s a comfortable machine, complete with a cosseting ride, although there's more body movement than we'd like at motorway speeds.
 Does one really need the extra-cost damper adjustment?
 Not when the car is shod with standard-size wheels and tyres, but it’s a must when you opt for the eye-catching multi-piece 20-inch AMG rims.

 There’s almost no noise, too; the main audio source up to 20mph is the subdued pedestrian warning chime which later turns into a subdued hum.
 Under full throttle, the murmur swells to a discreet growl.
 Road noise is subdued on the motorway too – and that’s despite this Mercedes not using wing-mounted cameras like other EVs.

 Despite being a relatively unambitious above and below the surface, the EQA in 250 guise puts forward a sensible case to join the world of EQ and EV.
 It lacks the flair and focus of its electric rivals, but it undercuts them anyway; its £40,000 price tag is significantly cheaper than the compared to the iX3’s £60k asking price, or Volvo XC40 Recharge’s £53k one.
-Add in a competitive range, and it gets easier and easier to ignore the Mercedes’ dull looks.
+But the Audi Q4 E-Tron is there or thereabouts, and that makes the EQA's job infinitely more difficult.

-The EQA may not be the most exciting EV on the market – or in the EQ range for that matter – but it’s exactly what Mercedes needs in 2021.
+So, there you have it – the EQA may not be the most exciting EV on the market – or in the EQ range for that matter – but it’s exactly what Mercedes-Benz needs right now.